 UMPIRE CLINICS: It shall be mandatory that all participants in the League’s Umpire Pool, as defined above, attend the Umpire Clinics provided each year designated by the UIC and sponsored by either AVLL at one of our facilities or by another District 55 hosting league.

-AA DIVISION BONUS: The AA team with the most umpire points, including bonus points, will receive a 1st round bye in the playoffs.
-The last 2 teams will have a play-in game preceding the first round, while the other 5 teams will be seeded based on their umpire points.
+AA DIVISION BONUS: The two (2) AA teams with the most umpire points, including bonus points, will receive a 1st round bye in the playoffs.
+The last two (2) teams will have a play-in game preceding the first round, while the other three (3) teams will be seeded by random draw.